El Chapulín Colorado: Animated series

+El Chapulín Colorado

 An animated series based on the show premiered in April 2015, made by Ánima Estudios.

+Los Colorado

+In May 2024, it was reported that a new animated series based on the show, titled Los Colorado, is in development.
+The series will center on El Chapulín as he struggles with both his crimefighting activities and his duties as husband and father.
+The series will be developed by Rodolfo and Gabriel Riva Palacio, while Roberto Gómez Fernández will executive-produce.
+The series will be produced by Grupo Chespirito and TH3 Media Group alongside Huevocartoon.

 Animated film

-In May 2017, Roberto Gomez Fernandez revealed that an animated film adaptation of El Chapulin Colorado is in development.
+In May 2017, Roberto Gómez Fernández revealed that an animated film adaptation of El Chapulin Colorado is in development.
 On 6 October 2019, it was reported that Gomez Fernandez had begun working on the script.
-Later that month, Gomez Fernandez revealed that production on the film has begun.
+Later that month, Gómez Fernández revealed that production on the film has begun.
 He also said that the film will take place in a shared universe featuring characters created by Chespirito.

 Live-action film

-In December 2020, Gomez Fernandez revealed that a live-action film based on the character is being produced in parallel to the animated film.
+In December 2020, Gómez Fernández revealed that a live-action film based on the character is being produced in parallel to the animated film.
 The idea for a live-action feature film was conceived during development on the animated film.
-Althrougth no actor has been cast on the title role, Gomez Fernandez acknowledged that the studio has certain actors in consideration.
+Although no actor has been cast on the title role, Gómez Fernández acknowledged that the studio has certain actors in consideration.

 Comics

 El Chapulín Colorado comics were sold in Mexico during the program's broadcasting years from 1974 until 1982.
 These comics have also been seen occasionally appearing in some episodes of El Chavo (where El Chapulín Colorado is considered a fictional character on the show) usually being read by the characters.
 The comics were sold weekly and sold an estimated total of more than 400 issues.

 In the early 1990s with the high popularity of the products of the Chespirito characters in Brazil, two series of children's comics were made in partnership with the Editora Globo, with a new art style different from Mexican comics.
 These comics were Chaves & Chapolim (1990–1993) and Chapolim & Chaves (1991–1992), both comics features stories both with El Chavo and El Chapulín Colorado.

 In May 2017, along with the announcement of a film, Gómez Fernández revealed that a comic series based on the character is in development.